“Issues over Issues” is reprinted with revisions from an essay in 2007.

 A shade of difference

 So let us reiterate what should not need to be reiterated.
 The democracies which fought and won World War II have also produced the most prosperity and liberated the most people in history.
 Some of them committed themselves militarily on behalf of Muslim populations from Bosnia to Afghanistan.
 On the whole, those efforts paid off.
 They allowed people to say what they think without fear of being stuck up against a wall.
 I include the Soviets among the allies who won the war.
 I exclude them from the aforementioned group, because they enslaved at least as many as they helped liberate.

 A modest proposal: avoid PC filters to describe Churchill’s thoughts and deeds, however antique they may sound today.
 Also: when democracies fight, it’s not equivalent to what fanatics did to us in New York, Washington, London or Madrid.
-“We” are the same as “them.”
+“We” are not the same as “them.”
 No “issues” there.

 Just wanted to get that off my chest.